 In contrast, too much vitamin A can cause toxicity in dogs who eat table scraps.
 In addition, Brussel sprouts are packed with Vitamin C, which is very important to boost the immune system.
 Moreover, it could prevent cancer and cell damage in dogs by reducing systemic inflammation.

 Sprouts also contain the B group of vitamins.
-As a source of energy, thiamine, or vitamin B1, helps your French Bulldog’s body digest carbohydrates.
-Brain, nerve and organ health are also impacted by thiamine.
+Thiamine, or vitamin B1, helps your French Bulldog’s body digest carbohydrates as an energy source.
+Brain, nerve, and organ health are also impacted by thiamine.

-In addition to Vitamin B6, sprouts contain Potassium, which is necessary for a healthy blood sugar balance in your dog.
+In addition to Vitamin B6, sprouts contain Potassium, which is necessary for your dog’s healthy blood sugar balance.
 Nutritional supplements can reduce the risk of diabetes and Cushing’s disease.